MKReyesH/BalatroVanillaEssence/README.md

   ![tarot_materials](README/tarot_materials.png)
   ![tarot_others](README/tarot_others.png)

 - Card-creation tarots are full-body colored.
 The planet and tarot creation cards match the colors of the planet and tarot seals, respectively (inspired by [@Moonspell](https://discord.com/channels/1116389027176787968/1292684173735366769)).
 Fool tarot is a mixture of the previous.
-The Joker creation tarot is grayscale with splashes of paint of the Jokers color palette.
+Joker-creation tarot is grayscale with splashes of paint of the Jokers color palette.

   ![tarot_creators](README/tarot_creators.png)